Plans of Management - Generic and Geographic

 Open Space Provision Strategy (6MB)

-North Sydney's network of parks, reserves and civic spaces are under ever-increasing pressure; factors including a lack of undeveloped land and the high cost of land in North Sydney mean that creating new opportunities to cater for the open space and recreational needs of a growing population presents a significant challenge.
+North Sydney's network of parks, reserves and civic spaces are under ever-increasing pressure, and the lack of undeveloped land and it's high cost mean that catering for the open space and recreational needs of a growing population presents a significant challenge.

-The Open Space Provision Strategy (2009) provides a strategic framework within which opportunities to provide new open space and recreation areas can be assessed.
-Assessing potential sites using the Site Assessment Procedure contained in the Strategy will ensure that new land provided for open space meets the needs of the population, providing useful and usable open spaces in areas of population growth and low open space provision, in an economical and financially sustainable manner.
+The Open Space Provision Strategy (2009) is a strategic framework to help assess new open space and recreation sites.
+The strategy's Site Assessment Procedure aims to ensure that any new open space meets the needs of the population, identifies useful and usable sites in areas of population growth and low open space provision, and does so in an economical and financially sustainable manner.

 Pesticide Use Notification Plan